SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know how to use USV.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV.

 ## Examples